LeetLLM

 json-syntax-versus-schema-contract.py

-1import json 2 3from pydantic import BaseModel, ConfigDict, ValidationError 4 5class DeliveryUpdate(BaseModel): 6 model_config = ConfigDict(extra="forbid") 7 8 order_id: str 9 intent: str 10 11syntax_valid_but_wrong_shape = json.loads('{"foo": "bar"}') 12schema_valid = json.loads('{"order_id": "A102", "intent": "return"}') 13 14try: 15 DeliveryUpdate.model_validate(syntax_valid_but_wrong_shape) 16except ValidationError: 17 print("JSON-only result: rejected by schema") 18 19print("structured record:", DeliveryUpdate.model_validate(schema_valid).model_dump())
+1import json 2 3from pydantic import BaseModel, ConfigDict, ValidationError 4 5class RunTriage(BaseModel): 6 model_config = ConfigDict(extra="forbid") 7 8 run_id: str 9 failure_type: str 10 11syntax_valid_but_wrong_shape = json.loads('{"foo": "bar"}') 12schema_valid = json.loads('{"run_id": "RUN-842", "failure_type": "test_failure"}') 13 14try: 15 RunTriage.model_validate(syntax_valid_but_wrong_shape) 16except ValidationError: 17 print("JSON-only result: rejected by schema") 18 19print("structured record:", RunTriage.model_validate(schema_valid).model_dump())

 Output

-1JSON-only result: rejected by schema 2structured record: {'order_id': 'A102', 'intent': 'return'}
+1JSON-only result: rejected by schema 2structured record: {'run_id': 'RUN-842', 'failure_type': 'test_failure'}

-The fulfillment-lane analogy
+The parser-gate analogy

 How grammar-guided decoding works